Death by a Thousand Words: COVID-19 and the Pandemic of Ableist Media

 “

-Non-disabled people only saw the potential outcomes of the virus as either life or death — they didn't account for the gray.
+Non-disabled people only saw the potential outcomes of the virus as either life or death — they didn't account for the grey.

 ”